I replicated wordpress.org’s code reference system for my own project.

 A plugin I just launched provides a template tag

 invp_get_the_price() and it’s documented at https://inventorypresser.com/docs/reference/functions/invp_get_the_price/

-I learned that the page content is generated by scanning a plugin folder and extracting PHPDoc comments from the project’s code.
+I learned that the .org docs page content is generated by scanning the project source code, extracting PHPDoc comments, and parsing them into custom post types.
 The piece of software that does that is https://github.com/WordPress/phpdoc-parser.

 Build the Data

 - Add PHPDoc comments to all classes and methods in your plugin.

 - Use a server that provides the WordPress Command Line Interface.